AmarTabakovic/bachelor-thesis/README.md

 The only requirement for building and running StreamingATLOD is that libcurl is installed on your system.
 All other used libraries are built from source.
-In the StreamingATLOD folder, there are already two build folders with executables for Apple Intel and Apple ARM.

 ### Linux and Mac OS
 1. Clone repository